Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 Effects:
 - the `amount` is locked "immediately" on the `caller`'s account
-- the `amount` is scheduled to be added to both `caller`'s stake and the global stake in the next session
+- the `amount` is scheduled to be added to `caller`'s stake in the next session
 - the `caller`'s staking period is scheduled to be reset in the next session

 _(Note: subsequent operations within a session are not always commutable as operations often check staged (scheduled) values instead of committed ones._